Double-double: NBA

 Quadruple-doubles have only been possible since the 1973–74 season, when the NBA started recording both blocked shots and steals.
-It is often speculated by observers that other all-time greats, namely Oscar Robertson (second in all-time triple-doubles with 181, behind Russell Westbrook), Wilt Chamberlain, Bill Russell, and Jerry West could conceivably have had quadruple-doubles.
+It is often speculated by observers that other all-time greats, namely Oscar Robertson (third in all-time triple-doubles with 181, behind Russell Westbrook and Nikola Jokic), Wilt Chamberlain, Bill Russell, and Jerry West could conceivably have had quadruple-doubles.
 West's biography at NBA.com claims that he once recorded an unofficial quadruple-double with 44 points, 12 rebounds, 10 assists, and 10 blocks.
 A biography of Wilt Chamberlain claims that he also recorded an unofficial quadruple-double in Game 1 of the 1967 Eastern Division Finals against the Boston Celtics, when he had 24 points, 32 rebounds, 13 assists, and 12 blocks.

 The reason why [the quadruple-double] is such a hard thing to accomplish is because it requires a player to be completely dominant on both ends of the court without being too selfish—so he can get the assists—and without fouling out trying to block every shot or grab every rebound.
 A lot of guys can get the points, rebounds and assists, but it's the defensive stuff that messes everybody up.
 You have to love defense to get a quadruple-double.
 There's no way around it.